-Over the course of a one year pilot project (2017-18), we established the panel, which offered consulting services to PDS member organizations.
-We are currenty exploring additional funding opportunities to support a second phase of this project, with a goal of expanding access to the panel’s services beyond PDS partners to any interested organization in the community.
+Over the course of a one-year pilot project (2017-18), we established the panel, which offered consulting services to PDS member organizations.
+We are currently exploring additional funding opportunities to support a second phase of this project, with a goal of expanding access to the panel’s services beyond PDS partners to any interested organization in the community.

 This project was generously funded by:

 The Peterborough Police Service with PDS and other supporting organizations received funding in July 2017 from Proceeds of Crime Front-Line Policing program to support the harm reduction work already happening in our community.